scrtlabs/SecretNetwork/docs/upgrades/romulus-upgrade-instructions.md

 journalctl -u secret-node -f
 ```

-If something goes wrong the network can relaunch the `enigma-node`, therefore it's not advisable to delete `~/.enigmad` & `~/.enigmacli` until the new chain is live and stable.
+If something goes wrong the network can relaunch the `enigma-node`, therefore it's not advisable to delete `~/.enigmad` & `~/.enigmacli` until

-### 10. Import wallet keys from the old chain to the new chain:
+the new chain is live and stable.

+### 6. Import Wallet Keys

 (Ledger Nano S/X users shouldn't do anything, just use the new CLI with `--ledger --account <number>` as usual)